-8.4 Suspension (disciplinary)
+8.6 Suspension

 The Disciplinary Committee has the authority to suspend a student from the University on disciplinary grounds for such period as the Disciplinary Committee considers just and reasonable in the circumstances.
+Conditions may be imposed on a student's return to study.
 Students who are suspended will be required to pay a proportionate amount of fees dependent upon an assessment of fees already paid and the teaching already received.
 Any marks which have not been ratified by the assessment boards prior to the suspension may be removed.

-8.5 Expulsion
+8.7 Expulsion